Welcome to the Department of Peace and Conflict Studies

 - analysing justice and reconciliation in Cambodia and exploring Cambodian responses to the Khmer Rouge Tribunal

-The Centre’s focus on teaching, research and advocacy incorporates the links between theory and practice.
-In addition to studying theories on peacebuilding and advocating policy changes to promote peace with justice, CPACS prioritises teaching and training in practical conflict resolution skills and techniques.
-Workshops are run for students, members and the general public on developing skills in communications, relationship-building, facilitation, conflict resolution and mediation.
+DPACS prioritises the connection between theory and practice in its teaching, research and advocacy.
+In addition to studying theories on peacebuilding and advocating policy changes to promote peace with justice, The Department emphasises teaching and training in practical conflict resolution skills and techniques.
+Workshops are run for students, staff, volunteers and the general public on developing skills in conflict resolution, mediation, alternatives to violence and community peacebuilding.

-The Centre has always maintained strong links with the community in which it operates, with Council members drawn from all walks of life including social workers, business people, teachers, health workers and town planners.
+DPACS maintains strong links with the community in which it operates, including with affiliates drawn from all walks of life including social workers, business people, teachers, health workers and town planners.

 Networking with non-governmental organisations and community workers provides a unique environment for study and practice that supports a vision of peace with justice between people and nations.